 Late Drop, Withdrawal, or Medical Withdrawal Petitions

-SoHE students are expected to follow the Dates and Deadlines for adding and dropping courses outlined by the Office of the Registrar.
+Human Ecology students are expected to follow the Dates and Deadlines for adding and dropping courses outlined by the Office of the Registrar.
 Students considering a change in their enrollment are expected to speak with their academic advisor and take action before published university deadlines.

-• LATE DROP - A course drop is when a student decides to discontinue in one (or more) courses, while continuing with at least one course in a term.
+- Late Drop - A course drop is when a student decides to discontinue in one (or more) course(s) while continuing with at least one course in a term.
 A late drop appeal is when a student is requesting an exception to the drop deadline.
 It is only in rare non-academic circumstances outside of a student’s control that exceptions to the drop deadline policy are approved, and never simply to avoid a poor grade.
-Students who face significant, unforeseeable circumstances outside of their control that negatively impact their ability to successfully complete a course(s), should schedule an appointment with their academic advisor or SoHE Deans’ Services, AND complete the Late Add/Drop Petition form.
+Students who face significant, unforeseeable circumstances outside of their control that negatively impact their ability to successfully complete a course(s) should schedule an appointment with their academic advisor or Human Ecology Deans’ Services and complete the Late Add/Drop Petition form.

-• WITHDRAWAL (non-medical) - Students who do not wish to continue taking classes and drop all of their courses in a term are withdrawing/canceling their enrollment and must follow the Steps to Withdraw.
+- Withdrawal (non-medical) - Students who do not wish to continue taking classes and drop all of their courses in a term are withdrawing/canceling their enrollment and must follow the Steps to Withdraw.
 Students may choose to withdraw for a variety of personal or financial reasons without dean’s permission when processed by the university deadline.
 Students may be required to complete the Reentry Form to enroll in a future semester.

 A Drop (DR) or Withdrawal (W) transcript notation after the enrollment deadline is a national standard across universities and colleges to indicate when a student makes an enrollment change after the start of the semester, which has no negative impact on a student’s academic record.
-Because students may drop courses for a wide variety of reasons, future employers and graduate/professional programs do not scrutinize or make any assumptions about the merits of a “DR” or “W”.
-It is simply a notation that students have made an enrollment change after the deadline.
+Because students may drop courses for a wide variety of reasons, future employers and graduate/professional programs do not scrutinize or make any assumptions about the merits of a “DR” or “W.” It is simply a notation that students have made an enrollment change after the deadline.

-Appeal of a SoHE Grade
+Appeal of a Human Ecology Grade

-1. The student must first discuss the grade dispute with the instructor of the course.
+- The student must first discuss the grade dispute with the instructor of the course.

-3. The department chair will perform the due diligence necessary (including, but not limited to, meeting with the instructor and student) to assess the merits of the appeal and will provide a decision in writing to the assistant dean.
+- The department chair will perform the due diligence necessary (including, but not limited to, meeting with the instructor and student) to assess the merits of the appeal and will provide a decision in writing to the assistant dean.

-This appeal process is for students who were denied admission to a SoHE undergraduate program.
+This appeal process is for students who were denied admission to a Human Ecology undergraduate program.
 Students who feel they have a compelling reason to appeal their admissions decision may do so in writing by the deadline indicated in the admission letter.
 Appeals must satisfy one of the following factors to be considered:

-• The student believes a factual error was self-reported on the application or made by the admissions committee during review of the application.
+- The student believes a factual error was self-reported on the application or made by the admissions committee during review of the application.

-• There is new information regarding academic or non-academic extenuating circumstances.
+- There is new information regarding academic or non-academic extenuating circumstances.

 While admission appeals satisfying the above conditions will be reviewed by the admissions committee, it is important to understand that simply meeting these criteria in no way guarantees acceptance into the program.